Welcome to PhilWP

 Program Dates:

-- Orientation: Saturday, June 4
+- Orientation: Saturday, June 3, 2023

-- Two Saturday Meetings in October and November
+- One Saturday Meeting in October 2023

-Summer Youth Programs
+Youth Programs

 The Black Girls Literacies Project